r-kupin/webserv/README.md

 - URI `/loc_1/loc_2/text.txt` will be handled by path, constructed as `parrent's root` + `/loc_2`
 ##### client_max_body_size
 Can have only one arg, which is a number in bytes.
 Sets bounds for request's body size.
 Works in the following way: while reading client's body, server keeps track of it's size.
 If `client_max_body_size` is defined, and client's body exceeds it - server abandon's further request processing and returns error **413**.
-##### client_body_temp_path
-Specifies a directory, where bodies from client requests should be saved.
-If specified directory doesn't exist - creates one.
+If not specified - default value of 1Mb is being applied.
+###### upload_store
+This directive is not a part of vanilla nginx, but from a third-party module, more info [here](#Uploads).
+In this project, it's behavior is slightly simplified.
 ##### index
 May have multiple args that define files that will be used as an index - meaning - shown when location get's accessed by address, following with `/`.
 Files are checked in the specified order - left to right.
 The last element of the list can be a file with an absolute path - meaning, path not from the current location's root - but from **root**-location's root.
 ```nginx